mahianmahin/svg2pdf_converter/README.md

 >First, edit the 'sample.json' file according to your needs and then run the container.
 A pdf file named 'output.pdf' will be generated afterwards.
 If a pdf file already exists, it will be overwritten by the latest one.

 >Don't change the key names of the json file

+>Add the font files you want to use in the 'fonts' directory and it will get installed during docker image building